go-vikunja/vikunja/Featurecreep.md

 * [ ] When giving a team or user access to a list/namespace, they should be reffered to by uuid, not numeric id
 * [ ] Adding users to a team should also use uuid
 * [ ] Check if the team/user really exist before updating them on lists/namespaces
+* [ ] Check if the email is properly obfuscated everywhere -> alter GetUser() and add a new method GetUserWithEmail

 ### Fixes